OWASP/samm/v2.0/beta/core/verification/v-architecture-assessment.md

 #### Notes
 -->
 #### Guidance
-Assures improvement of the security archictecture practice, based on feedback from the architecture assessment activities.
+Assures improvement of the security architecture practice, based on feedback from the architecture assessment activities.

-## Maturity 3 - Feedback the architecture review results into the enterprise architecture, organisation design principles & patterns, security solutions and reference architectures
+## Maturity 3 - Feed the architecture review results back into the enterprise architecture, organisation design principles & patterns, security solutions and reference architectures.
 ### Benefit

 ### Activity
-Feedback the architecture review results into the enterprise architecture, organisation design principles & patterns, security solutions and reference architectures.
+Feed the architecture review results back into the enterprise architecture, organisation design principles & patterns, security solutions and reference architectures.

 Map security features to the security and compliance requirements in a traceability matrix.
-Gaps in the security assessment should be reviewed for root cause and remediated.
-Recurring architecture findings should be considered as input for the security architecture practice to update the enterprise architecture, organisation design principles & patterns, security solutions and reference architectures.
+Identify the cause of gaps in the security assessment  and deal with them.
+Consider recurring architecture findings as input for the security architecture practice to update the enterprise architecture, organisation design principles & patterns, security solutions and reference architectures.

 ### Maturity Questions
 #### Q 1